Civiliangem0/carwash-app/README.md

 # carwash-app

-The main goal to see if any carwash stations are avalible from the app via a realtime sensor installed on each station.
+The main goal to see if any carwash stations are avalible from the app via a realtime sensor installed on each of the four station.